 So, no problems.
 In fact, a lot of examiners work for more than one test centre - so they might be working for IDP one day and British Council the next.

 I worry about different accents

-- An examiner may come from a number of English speaking countries, including the UK, Australia, the USA, Ireland, to mention a few.
+- An examiner may come from a number of English speaking countries, including the UK, Australia, the USA, and Ireland, to name just a few.

 - The examiner may also be a bilingual non-native speaker of English.